 Even before the desert featured in the movie, “The Gods Must Be Crazy”, it had already created a name for itself.
-The movie only gave insight to the lives and the culture of the Botswana nomadic people, hunters and gatherers, who live in the region.
-The Kalahari is 362,500 sq. miles in size and its aid and hostile climate not only affects Botswana but also South Africa, and Namibia.
+The movie only gave insight into the lives and the culture of the Botswana nomadic people, hunters and gatherers, who live in the region.
+The Kalahari is 362,500 sq. miles in size and its arid and hostile climate not only affects Botswana but also South Africa and Namibia.

 3. The Namib

 This is a coastal desert found in the southern part of Africa.
 Its name means vast place.
 The desert stretches for over 2000 kilometers along the coast of Namibia, Angola, and South Africa.
 It is the oldest desert in the world.
 Its life is dated back 55million years ago.
 It consists of gravel plains, scattered mountains and sand seas at the coast.Although the desert is, for the most part, barren and does not have any vegetation, you can find succulent plants and lichens along the coast.